AragaoAnderson/OpenCore-HP-EliteDesk-800-G6/README.md

 2. All USB and USB-C 3.x Ports
 3. Built-in Audio and Speaker with Boot Chime support
 4. Dualboot with Windows 11 Pro using Custom UpdateSMBIOSMode to avoid issues with Windows Activation
+5. AirPlay using FeatureUnlock.kext when using Mac mini SMBios

 ## What's not Working